AnyChart/docs.anychart.com/Common_Settings/Accessibility_(508_section).md

 ## Accessible Elements

 Before we pass to some specific settings of accessibility support, let's prepare our chart's elements.
-We need to set the chart title and series titles through the {api:}.a11y(){api} method to make them recognized and readable by VoiceOver.
-Let's use the {api:}.titleFormatter(){api} method for both chart and series.
+We need to set the chart title and series titles through the {api:anychart.core.Chart#a11y}a11y(){api} method to make them recognized and readable by VoiceOver.
+Let's use the {api:anychart.core.utils.ChartA11y#titleFormatter}titleFormatter(){api} method for both chart and series.

 ```
   // set the titleFormatter for the chart